-- 11,907 children or young people (49% of sector) - 5,478 older people (23% of sector) - 5,724 people with disabilities or health problems (24% of sector) - 1,345 people of a particular ethnic or racial origin (6% of sector).
+- 12,024 children or young people (48% of sector) - 5,614 older people (22% of sector) - 5,912 people with disabilities or health problems (24% of sector) - 1,434 people of a particular ethnic or racial origin (6% of sector).

 Other information held about charities relates to the processes of status applications, reorganisation applications, requests for our consent to a range of actions, and through investigation and compliance work.
-The nature of these processes means that the information gathered that is relevant to equality is not always consistent or comprehensive.